meet our team members

 - 21st Conference of Parties to the UNFCCC, Paris, France, Fall 2015

 We regularly hire graduate and undergraduate research assistants to assist with on-campus data management, processing, and analysis, and additional research tasks.
-Our undergraduate opportunities are funded through competitive fellowship opportunities, like the Farrell Fellowships at Northwestern University and the Wilke Internships at Purdue University.
+Our undergraduate opportunities are funded through competitive fellowship opportunities, like the Farrell Fellowships and assistantships through the Center for Native American and Indigenous Research at Northwestern University and the Wilke Internships at Purdue University.
 Research assistants are trained in our project approach and methodologies.
 If you are interested in exploring paid and unpaid research opportunities with the project, please contact Kim Marion Suiseeya (Northwestern) or Laura Zanotti (Purdue) with a brief statement of interest and resume.

 To provide students with applied research experience, we integrate our research into our courses.
 Below are snapshots of these initiatives to date: